Building a document scanner in SwiftUI

 }

-The view implements UIViewControllerRepresentable, since it will wrap a document camera view controller.
+The view implements UIViewControllerRepresentable, since it will wrap a UIKit controller.
 We also define a few typealiases to make the code easier to read.

-We then create our camera view controller instance in makeUIViewController.
-However, since the controller communicates events through delegation, we need to find a way to listen for these events.
+We create our camera view controller instance in makeUIViewController.
+However, since the controller communicates through delegation, we need a way to listen to these events.

 Creating the coordinator

-In SwiftUI, views are value types that can be recreated at any time.
-This makes them poor candidates for delegation.
-Most often, it’s not even allowed to let a value type implement certain protocols.
+SwiftUI views are value types that can be recreated at any time.
+This means they’re poor candidates for delegation.
+Most often, it’s not even allowed to let a value type implement certain delegate protocols.

-To solve this, we can define a view Coordinator and use that as the delegate:
+To solve this, we can define a Coordinator for the view, then use it as the delegate:

 @available(iOS 13, *)